 Ambrisentan is used to treat pulmonary arterial hypertension (PAH) in adults.
 It improves your ability to exercise and prevents your condition from getting worse.
 Ambrisentan is sometimes used with a medicine called tadalafil (Adcirca).

 For women, ambrisentan is available only from a certified pharmacy under a special program.
 You must be registered in the program and sign agreements to use birth control and undergo pregnancy and blood testing.

 Ambrisentan may also be used for purposes not listed in this medication guide.

 What are the possible side effects of ambrisentan (Letairis)?

-- anxiety, sweating, pale skin, severe shortness of breath, wheezing, gasping for breath, cough with foamy mucus, chest pain, fast or uneven heart rate;
+- severe shortness of breath, wheezing, cough with foamy mucus, chest pain;

 This is not a complete list of side effects and others may occur.
 Call your doctor for medical advice about side effects.
 You may report side effects to FDA at 1-800-FDA-1088.

 What is the most important information I should know about ambrisentan (Letairis)?